DaveMielke/NBP/b2g/ui/doc/ref-actions.rst

 .. |Null| replace:: cancel an accidentally-started key combination
 .. |OneHandOff| replace:: disable one hand mode
 .. |OneHandOn| replace:: enable one hand mode
-.. |Options| replace:: go to the Settings screen of the B2G User Interface
 .. |PageDown| replace:: the keyboard Page Down key
 .. |PageUp| replace:: the keyboard Page Up key
 .. |PanLeft| replace:: pan to the left